crkn-rcdr/OCR-Evaluations/README.md

 #### What ABBYY does around the document that Paddle users would need to recreate

-If the goal is to get Paddle closer to ABBYY-quality end-to-end OCR on difficult documents, it is not enough to compare ABBYY against a bare OCR recognizer.
+If the goal is to get Paddle closer to ABBYY-quality end-to-end OCR on difficult documents, it is not enough to compare ABBYY against a Paddle's bare OCR recognizer.
 ABBYY's own document-processing pages describe several surrounding stages that materially affect recognition quality and output quality.